Last Updated: July 23, 2024

 Career

-In 2009, Tur joined NBC's local station in New York City, WNBC-TV.
+In 2009, Katy joined NBC's local station in New York City, WNBC-TV.
 She rose to the flagship NBC News at the national network level.
 She received an award at the Associated Press Awards in the Best Spot News Award for her coverage of the March 2008 crane collapse on the Upper East Side of Manhattan.
 Other notable stories she covered include the death of Cory Monteith, a motorcycle attack on an SUV, and the search for Malaysia Airlines Flight 370.

 One of her most notable assignments came in 2016 when she worked as the embedded NBC and MSNBC reporter on the 2016 Donald Trump presidential campaign.
 As a reporter for NBC, Tur was assigned the task of informing the Trump campaign about the "Access Hollywood" tape that the network had in its possession.
 The tape featured Trump's vulgar and controversial remarks about women in a recorded conversation with Billy Bush.

-Tur became a well-known figure to the Trump campaign and was singled out on several occasions by Trump himself during speeches he made during campaign rallies in which he criticized the media's coverage of him.
+Katy became a well-known figure to the Trump campaign and was singled out on several occasions by Trump himself during speeches he made during campaign rallies in which he criticized the media's coverage of him.
 At an event in Florida, Tur was booed by Trump supporters and, according to CNN anchor Wolf Blitzer, was verbally harassed.
-According to Trump's campaign manager, Kellyanne Conway, Trump did not intend for his supporters to harass or attack her in a malicious way.
+According to Trump's campaign manager, Kellyanne Conway, he did not intend for his supporters to harass or attack her in a malicious way.

 In 2017, Tur received the Walter Cronkite Award for Excellence in Journalism.
 She also reflected on the time she spent covering the Trump campaign and his treatment of her at his rallies in an article she wrote for "Marie Claire."
-In September of 2017, she also published a book called "Unbelievable: My Front-Row Seat to the Craziest Campaign in American History."
+In September 2017, she also published a book called "Unbelievable: My Front-Row Seat to the Craziest Campaign in American History."
 In the book, she recounts her experience in covering the 2016 presidential campaign.
 The book spent several weeks on the "New York Times" Best Seller list.

 Personal Life